 Ryan was interviewed by 790 the Zone in Atlanta.
 Highlight:

-“That’ll be a lot of fun.
+"On playing the Super Bowl champion New Orleans Saints twice:“That’ll be a lot of fun.
 You know what?
 In the two years I’ve been here, we’ve played them really tough all four times.
 We’re 1-3 against them and, frankly, that’s not good enough, but it’s going to be a lot of fun.
 They’re going to be a good football team.
-I know it’s going to be a tough, competitive game and hopefully we can come out on top both times.”
+I know it’s going to be a tough, competitive game and hopefully we can come out on top both times.”"